suxin1/lucide/book/src/introduction.md

 This project is available under the [MIT license](https://github.com/RustForWeb/lucide/blob/main/LICENSE.md).

-## Rust For Web
+## Rust for Web

-The Rust Lucide project is part of [Rust For Web](https://github.com/RustForWeb).
+The Rust Lucide project is part of [Rust for Web](https://github.com/RustForWeb).

-[Rust For Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
+[Rust for Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
 All projects are free and open source.